cgalab/pao-flip/README.md

 # Input/Output

-Reads GraphML .gml or  wavefront .obj format that describes a polygon.
-Writes the same format; .obj gets 3D coordinates which can be imported to programs like Blender.
+Reads GraphML .gml or  wavefront .obj format that describes a simple polygon.
+Writes the permutation of the polygon (or wavefront .obj).

 # Requirements
 - C++17 enabled complier (gcc,clang)